nodesman/wp-autoresponder/readme.txt

 er-and-newsletter-plugin/subscribers.php on line 157'.
 Fixed

 * Invalid e-mail addresses in the database prevent all broadcasts from being processed further.
 This resulted in the plugin not sending any e-mail when a broadcast is scheduled/dispatched.

+**WP Autoresponder v5.2.7 **

+Code Changes:

+* Centrailzed delivery record insertion for blog posts: The delivery record for blog post is now inserted at the function that delivers blog post as against in the processes that perform blog post deliveries
+* Properly escaped all queries in optin.php
+* Prevented SQL errors from occuring during initial installation
+* Prevented crons from being scheduled again when they are already scheduled
+* Modified autoresponder subscribers query to not return duplicate rows
+* Made the subscription form's follow-up selection interface extensible so that a custom follow-up type can be added by an external plugin
+* Removed ad placeholder from settings page.
+Some other time.
+In some other form.
+* Fixed incorrect query arguments for fetching list of categories in blog category processing
+* Fixed administration area slowed down by the plugin